mdlouwerse/MDL_thesis_code/README.md

 Functions for calculating optimized protocols using the string method.

 optimization_1D.py:
 Calculates 2D and 4D time optimized protocols.
-A reparameterization scheme (cite:) is used to give control parameter values at evenly spaced times that are equally spaced in terms of the 1D generalized friction.
+A reparameterization scheme (cite: Maragliano, et al. J. Chem.
+Phys.
+(2006) vol. 125, p.024106) is used to give control parameter values at evenly spaced times that are equally spaced in terms of the 1D generalized friction.

 optimization_2D.py:
 Calculates 2D fully optimized protocol using the string method.